 Specializing exclusively in Facial Plastic and Reconstructive Surgery, Dr. Bassichis is dedicated to providing customized care to his facial reconstruction patients.
 As skin cancer reconstruction is a highly individualized process, Dr. Bassichis personally meets with all his facial reconstructive patients prior to their MOHS Surgery.
 During your initial consultation with Dr. Bassichis, he will carefully assess your health and discuss options for your reconstruction.
 At this office visit, patients can view numerous photographs of Dr. Bassichis’s previous reconstructive surgeries.
 All of your questions regarding Facial Reconstructive Surgery will be answered and the surgery date is scheduled.
 With all Facial surgery, good health and realistic expectations are prerequisites.
 Dr. Bassichis stresses the importance of restoring natural facial contours and uses carefully planned incisions to accomplish this goal.
 Skin type, history of smoking, and age are important elements that factor into your final result.
 If you have a history of heart disease, high blood pressure, bleeding disorder, diabetes, thyroid disease or any other medical conditions, please inform Dr. Bassichis or a member of his medical staff.

 The first phase of your surgery occurs with your Dermatologist or MOHS surgeon.
-During this procedure you will be given local anesthetic while the skin cancer is carefully removed.
+During this procedure, you will be given a local anesthetic while the skin cancer is carefully removed.
 After the margins are clear and the cancer surgery is finished, a bandage will be placed over the area where the cancer was.
 The second phase involves the reconstruction, which Dr. Bassichis performs at an outpatient surgical facility or hospital.
 Dr. Bassichis will remove the bandage placed by the MOHS surgeon and assess the defect from the skin cancer removal.
 After evaluating the defect, Dr. Bassichis will determine the most appropriate reconstruction option to achieve optimal functional and cosmetic results for you.
 A board-certified physician Anesthesiologist will ensure you are comfortable and safe during the reconstruction.
-With Dr. Bassichis’s expertise in facial reconstruction, he will utilize advanced surgical techniques to provide the most natural outcome after your MOHS surgery.
+Using his knowledge of facial reconstruction, Dr. Bassichis will utilize advanced surgical techniques to provide the most natural outcome after your MOHS surgery.

 AFTER THE SURGERY